amit17051980/documentum-16.4-docker/README.md

 Next Steps
 ----------

-If you are planning to setup xCP 16.4 environment, follow and download all mentioned files in the document below.
+If you are planning to setup xCP 16.4 environment, follow and download all mentioned files in the document below or simply follow some sections in https://github.com/amit17051980/DCTM-xCP-16.4.0/wiki.

 https://github.com/amit17051980/documentum-16.4-docker/blob/master/README_xCP_Setup.pdf